RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 -Users could thus select a quick reply in lieu of manual text input, save time, and expedite the response process.

 💪 **Desired Skills:**
-Familiarity with react and node; coding on typescript; AI will be a good adition.
+Familiarity with react and node; coding on typescript; AI will be a good addition.

 🎯 **Goals/Deliverables:**
 Quick Replies feature